cybercongress/cyb-ts/design/spec.md

 ## Components

-Components can be overlaid over the space and can be toggles with hotkeys.
+Components can be overlaid over the space and can be toggled with hotkeys.
 Any app developer can reuse this components for apps.

 - space.
 A place for exploration.
-Anything can be put here
+Anything goes here.
 - avatar.
 Image of a character identified by pubkeys.
 - commander.
 A bar for search and command.
-Have past and future buttons.
+Has past and future buttons.
 Favorite button.
 - robot.
-Subordinate character of avatar which have its own pubkey derived from the avatar's pubkey.
+Subordinate character of avatar which has its own pubkey derived from the avatar's pubkey.
 Avatar can cyberlink a program with robots.
 - assistant.
-Tool to optimizse call to actions.
-Actions either preprogrammed or suggest automagically.
+Tool to optimize call to actions.
+Actions either preprogrammed or suggested automagically.
 - navigator.
 Tool to navigate across apps and within the apps.
 Collapsible tree with favicons can either auto suggest the structure or build it using some convention.
 - timeline.
-A panel which display users actions both in past and looking into the future.
+A panel which display users actions both in the past and looking into the future.
-- particle: Auto show best answer + unraveled by xxx some days ago + answers / chat / backlinks
+- particle: Auto show best answer + unraveled by xxx some days ago + answers / chat / backlinks.
 - signer.
-Conformation screen for signing messages.
+Confirmation screen for signing messages.
 Background is secretly and deterministically generated based on the avatar for security.
 - transformer.
 The tool for migration of content from web2.

 ## Distribution and Interfaces